lemontyc/lemontyc.github.io/_pages/about.md

 ## Who's the target audience?

 Me in the near feature might be the best answer.
-But, at the end, anyone that finds this and reads it.
+But, at the end, anyone who finds this and reads it.

 ## CV?